 If the water coming from your faucets has very low pressure, much lower than usual, you should call an Edmonton plumber.
 There are two main reasons for low water pressure: clogging of pipes with mineral deposits or other material and/or pipes that are actually too small to handle your plumbing requirements.
 Butler Plumbing, Heating & Gas Fitting offers full plumbing repair services and can determine if your current plumbing system needs to be upgraded.

 If you see rust stains on the surface of your sink basin, bathtub and toilet bowl, it could be a sign that your plumbing system is in trouble.
-Rust stains are often caused by corrosion inside the water pipes.
+Rust stains could be caused by corrosion inside the water pipes or a water heater.
 Do not ignore this sign.
-The rust could also leak into your water and pollute it, making it dangerous for use.
+Some rural homeowners with rusty water may benefit from water treatment.

 If water is constantly running in your toilet bowl, it’s mostly because the flapper valve has become loose, letting water pass from the tank to the bowl continuously.
 The next time you see your toilet running by itself, check inside your toilet tank instead of jiggling with the flush handle!
 Read how to fix a running toilet.